tessgi/TessGiWebsite/content/pages/the-mission/operations.md

 Within each 96 x 24 degree sector TESS will observe 15,000 target stars on a 2 minute cadence and collect full frame images at 30 minute cadence.
 The sectors have ecliptic latitudes from 6 degrees to the ecliptic pole with increasing overlap at higher latitudes.
 There will be over 350 days of continuous coverage in the Continuous Viewing Zone (CVZ) at the ecliptic poles, which corresponds to the region accessible to NASA's upcoming James Webb Space Telescope.

+A video illustrating the TESS survey strategy, along with the pathway to the spacecraft orbit, can be seen [here](http://www.youtube.com/watch?v=mpViVEO-ymc).

 <br/>
 <img class="img-responsive" style="max-width:67%;" src="images/mission/tess_2yearskycoverage.png">
 <br/>
+*Schematic showing observing baselines on the celestial sphere including sector overlap regions.
+The dashed black circle enclosing the Ecliptic pole shows the region there the JWST has continuous viewing capabilities.*

 ## Science data flow
 The flow of data from the spacecraft to its final archive involves participation from multiple institutions that make up the TESS project team, as described below.